michaelklishin/monger/README.md

 Monger uses [Leiningen 2](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).
 Make sure you have it installed and then run tests against supported Clojure versions using

     ./bin/ci/before_script.sh
     lein all do clean, javac, test

+Or, if you don't have mongodb installed, you can use docker

+    docker-compose up
+    ./bin/ci/before_script_docker.sh
+    lein all do clean, javac, test

 Then create a branch and make your changes on it.
 Once you are done with your changes and all tests pass, submit a pull request